A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

-The momentum $p\,(x,\,E|\,\nu)$ is a doubly-periodic meromorphic function.
-Its real and imaginary periods are $4\,K$ and $2\,\iu\,K'$.
+The double periodicity of potential~\eqref{Ve} carries over to momentum~\eqref{plame}.
+However, owing to the presence of the square root, the period in the real direction is doubled and equals $4\s K$.
+Thus, we can treat the momentum $p\s(x, E|\s\nu)$ as a doubly periodic function whose real and imaginary periods are $4\s K$ and $2\s\iu\s K'$, correspondingly.
 The two halves of the fundamental parallelogram in Figure~\ref{pxnuriem} correspond to the two sheets of the square root.
 On each sheet, the function has a cut and a pole of the first order.
 One can travel between the sheets either by moving parallel to the real axis or by crossing the branch cuts.
-After gluing the opposite sides of the parallelogram and the cuts, one ends up with a genus-$2$ surface (deprived of two points).
+After gluing the opposite sides of the parallelogram and the cuts, one ends up with a genus-$2$ Riemann surface deprived of two points.

-The potentials considered in this section are continuous and, therefore, bounded along the real direction.
-This indicates that we have two types of motion: (a) bounded, with energies lower than the absolute maximum of the potential; and (b) unbounded, with energies above the absolute maximum.
-For the action of the bounded motion, we can employ the definition~\eqref{18}.
-For the unbounded motion, the definition of the action has to be slightly altered.
-As the energy reaches the absolute maximum of the potential, the period of the motion experiences a jump and becomes twice smaller. \footnote{~When a particle moving in the periodic potential reaches one end of the interval, it immediately appears on the opposite end, not bounces back. }

-We introduce the integration contours for the momentum $p\,(x,\,V_{\nu,\,\text{max}}-\epsilon\,|\,\nu)$ as shown in Figure~\ref{pxnuriem}:
+We introduce the integration contours for the momentum $p\s (x, V_{\nu,\s\text{max}}-\epsilon\s |\s \nu)$ as shown in Figure~\ref{pxnuriem}: